sethladd/dartfacts/src/site/facts/dart-is-full-of-objects/index.markdown

 # {{ page.title }}

 Dart is an object-oriented language, and everything in Dart is an object.
-Even functions and numbers are true objects.
+Even functions, numbers, booleans, and null are true objects.
 Dart does not have primitives, nor does it have value types.

 Unless initialized with a value, Dart objects are initialized to `null`.